chunfortam/Topic-Modeling-on-Trumps-Tweet/README.md

 pip install the destination folder

-##If you hit dependence conflicts regarding ocis, instsall ocis while with -e flag to workaround
+##If you hit dependence conflicts regarding ocis and other packages, instsall ocis with -e flag to workaround

 Replace variable "openai.api_key"'s value with your openai api key in create_embedding.py